 - Career Builder

-If you’re looking for remote work as a social media manager, check out this comprehensive list of over 45 sites to find work.
+If you’re looking for remote work as a social media manager, check out this comprehensive list of over 45 remote job sites to find work.

 How To Get Clients As a Freelance Social Media Manager